chelsea-hansen/RSV-Interventions/README.md

 **We will be hosting a webinar through CSTE on September, 2024 12-1pm Eastern Time to explain the model and code posted here.
 Please register using this link:https://cste-org.zoom.us/webinar/register/WN_ZFPLhr8qQOOTkaiYE8XUOQ#/registration**

 In 2023 several new immunizations for RSV were approved.
 These include 2 vaccines for adults >=60 years, a vaccination for pregnant women (to protect newborns), and an extended half-life monoclonal antibody for infants <8 months.
-The R scripts and datasets provided here fit a deterministic MSIRS model to RSV hospitalizations and provide projections for the impact of these new interventions under optimistic and pessimistic scenarios for coverage and effectiveness.
+The R scripts and datasets provided here fit a deterministic MSIRS model to RSV hospitalizations in King County, Washington and provide projections for the impact of these new interventions under optimistic and pessimistic scenarios for coverage and effectiveness.

 For more information about recommendations for these new immunizations please see: https://www.cdc.gov/vaccines/vpd/rsv/index.html

 # Acknowledgements
-This work was done in collaboration with Public Health Seattle & King County as part of a CSTE/CDC - supported initiative, "Development of forecast, analytic, and visualization tools to improve outbreak response and support public health decision making."
+This work was done in collaboration with Public Health - Seattle & King County as part of a CSTE/CDC - supported initiative, "Development of forecast, analytic, and visualization tools to improve outbreak response and support public health decision making."

 This model is an adaptation of earlier work, please see: Pitzer et al. and Zheng et al.